-In addition, the President's proposed federal budget for fiscal year 2017 includes multiple provisions that could impact the Company if they were enacted.
-The budget proposed eliminating the 36-month cap for oxygen equipment and reducing the monthly payment amount for oxygen and oxygen equipment by the necessary percentage to be budget neutral.
-The Company's patient population may materially differ from the Medicare population, which could lead to either more or less revenue if this is enacted.
-In addition, this would likely also impact the number of patients interested in a cash purchase and could increase rental patients and decrease out-of-pocket purchases.
+In addition, before leaving office, President Obama's proposed federal budget for fiscal year 2017 included multiple provisions that could impact us if they were enacted.
+The budget proposed eliminating the 36-month cap for oxygen equipment, and reducing the monthly payment amount for oxygen and oxygen equipment by the necessary percentage to be budget neutral.
+Our patient population may materially differ from the Medicare population, which could lead to either more or less revenue if this budget is enacted.
+In addition, this change would likely also impact the number of patients interested in a cash purchase and could shift patients from out-of-pocket purchases toward renting units instead.
 The proposed budget also proposes to extend the authority to require prior authorization to all Medicare fee-for-service items and services, particularly those that are at the highest risk for improper payment.
-The proposed budget also contains multiple provisions related to the Medicare appeals process including establishing a refundable filing fee (non-refundable if denied), providing the Office of Medicare Hearings and Appeals and Department Appeals Board Authority to use Recovery Audit Contractor collections, and increase minimum amount in controversy for administrative law judge adjudication of claims to equal the amount required for judicial review.
+The proposed budget also contains multiple provisions related to the Medicare appeals process including establishing a refundable filing fee (non-refundable if denied), providing the Office of Medicare Hearings and Appeals and Department Appeals Board Authority to use Recover Audit Contractor collections, and increasing minimum amount in controversy for administrative law judge adjudication of claims to equal the amount required for judicial review.
 In addition, this proposal includes the ability to remand appeals to the redetermination level with the introduction of new evidence and the ability to sample and consolidate similar claims for administrative efficiency.
+The Further Continuing and Security Assistance Appropriations Act 2017 extended funding through April 28, 2017 since the 2017 federal budget resolution has not been approved.